Turkey–United States relations: Deterioration of the partnership

+Single to Multi-Polar International System

 It is evident that the Turks do not want to be sidelined by the US or the West when it comes to their own national security concerns.
 Neither do they want to be hamstrung by easily severed logistics.
 Clearly, they want to be, and have been thinking about becoming, important players in regional politics, and their public national security policy says as much.
-They have become involved at every opportunity in multi-national military interventions.
+They have become involved in multi-national military interventions at every opportunity.
 They have shown a willingness to defy the US.
 They have industrial and procurement plans aimed at strategic autonomy.

-Single to Multi-Polar International System

-The 2010s were a period of deterioration specifically over the US policies in Syria.
-According to the Council on Foreign Relations, the United States needs to adjust its expectations, ask for less, and develop other options, because despite being a NATO ally, Turkey's interests do not completely align with those of the United States on all regional or global issues.
-In 2018, the Council on Foreign Relations recommended that "the U.S. needs to develop alternatives to Incirlik Air Base.
-The use of the base to advance U.S. interests is no longer assured."
-Increase US-Greece cooperation.
+The 2010s were a period of deterioration.
+In 2018, the Council on Foreign Relations (CFR) recommended that "the U.S. needs to develop alternatives to Incirlik Air Base, as the use of the base to advance U.S. interests is no longer assured."
+CRS stated, "the U.S. needs to adjust its expectations, ask for less, and develop other options because, despite being a NATO ally, Turkey's interests do not fully align with the U.S.' on all regional or global issues.
+In 2019, the second-biggest military in NATO was cut off from NATO procurement.
+Other NATO members followed with separate export and defense-industry restrictions.
+Being on CATSAA prevented TAF from acquiring/developing parts, supplies, and NATO-aligned systems, as debated in the early 2020s over issues such as NATO interoperability and standardization (STANAGs).
+Seven years later, in 2026, Turkey was still asking NATO allies to lift restrictions.

+New U.S. regional alignment.
+Increase US-Greece cooperation Trump administration.
 In 2019, the United States and Greece signed the "Revised Defense Cooperation Agreement".
 The agreement was described as critical to responding to new security challenges in the eastern Mediterranean Sea.
-In 2021, the "Greek-American Mutual Defense Cooperation Agreement" permitted the U.S. military to use the Georgula Barracks in Greece's central province of Volos, Litochoro Training Ground, and army barracks in the northeastern port city of Alexandroupoli apart from the naval base in Souda Bay in Crete which the US has been operating since 1969.
-In short couple years, Turkey saw shifting NATO powers to its western neighbor.
-Anadolu Agency reported growing US military presence in Greece can lead to undesired scenarios in the Aegean ‘Deploying more US troops to Greece would disrupt NATO's powers,’ In 2020, Turkey was added to CAATSA, and the partnership worsened from ambivalent allies of the 2010s to antagonists.
-In 2021, President Biden formally recognized the Armenian genocide, while emphasizing U.S. relations with Armenia.
-After Azerbaijani forces blocked the Zangezur corridor in 2023, American Enterprise Institute scholar Michael Rubin called Biden to act, and to start talks with Armenia to establish a military base in the Zangezur corridor.
-On September 11, 2023, a small contingent of U.S. special forces trained with Armenian soldiers during the "Eagle Partner" exercise in Armenia.
-As of 2025, Armenia still hosts the Russian 102nd Military Base in Gyumri and the Russian 3624th Airbase in Erebuni Airport near Yerevan, and still uses Soviet or Russian-made military equipment.
+In 2021, the "Greek-American Mutual Defense Cooperation Agreement" permitted the U.S. military to use more bases.
+In a few short years, Turkey saw NATO powers shift toward its western neighbor.
+Anadolu Agency reported growing US military presence in Greece can lead to undesired scenarios in the Aegean ‘Deploying more US troops to Greece would disrupt NATO's powers,’ In 2021, Biden, citing Turkey's dispensability, emphasized U.S. relations with Armenia.
+In 2023, American Enterprise Institute scholar Rubin stated that Biden needs to act to block Zangezur corridor Biden started talks with Armenia to establish a military base in the Zangezur corridor.
+It became Trump Route for International Peace and Prosperity (2025) through Armenia–Azerbaijan peace agreement.

+On August 17, 2026, Abu al-Duhur airport bombing targeted Turkish forces during the period when a Turkish court had an arrest warrant for Netanyahu.
+In the first quarter of the 21st century, Israel's strategic security needs obliged Turkey to develop a regional reordering in Mecca, "multi-alignment".